Depending on when and where you grew up, you might recognize this little kid’s rhyme about the infamous Lizzie Borden:

 After lunch, we returned to the bed and breakfast as we were excited about taking the tour included with our accommodations.
 We were able to walk around and look at the home, which is furnished exactly how the home once was according to family photographs.
 Lizzie and Emma, her sister, had put all of their furnishings in storage and when a flood occurred, all of their property was destroyed.
 The owners of the bed and breakfast, both prior and current owners, have worked extremely hard to make the home look like it did when the Bordens were living there.

 Staying in the actual home where these murders occurred was not enough for me.
 No, I wanted to stay in the John V. Morse room as this was the room where Lizzie’s stepmother, Abby, was discovered.
 This room is named after John Morse who was the brother of Emma and Lizzie’s mother, Sarah.
 Beautiful antique furniture fill this room and with four of us in the room, they accommodated us with cots for the boys.
+The furniture really was spectacular and gave me some great inspiration for furnishing my own home – definitely will be checking out antiques world at some stage.
 Here we have a member of our party reenacting the murder scene in the exact spot where Abby Borden was found the morning of August 4th.
 I took this picture coming up the stairs because I thought it was interesting with so many people in the home after the murder that no one would have noticed Mrs. Borden earlier, especially anyone going up the stairs to one of the multiple bedrooms on this floor.

 As you walk up the stairs you will see this sign, which shows the playful sense of humor that the current owners have.
 The tour commenced and besides our group of four consisting of the world’s biggest skeptic, two boys who couldn’t stop laughing, and someone who tries to keep their mind open to all possible explanations (that would be me), there were a few other people staying that night at the B&B. We toured each of the rooms from Emma and Lizzie’s rooms to the John V. Morse room, and Abby and Andrew’s rooms, with these rooms all occupying the second floor.
 Apparently, if you stay in Andrew Borden’s room it is suggested that you bring a cigar and change to leave out on his dresser as he still feels like it is his home and doesn’t like strangers in his house, but these things will appease him.
 With three more rooms on the third floor, including Bridget Sullivan’s room, we were told about the spirits of children from next door that supposedly occupy this space and they leave the toys out by the toy chest for them.